AI for Customer Service Automation: A 2024 Tool Review

 Microsoft Dynamics 365 Customer Service

-Microsoft Dynamics 365 Customer Service integrates AI to empower customer service agents and improve customer experiences.
+Microsoft Dynamics 365 Customer Service integrates AI to customer service agents and improve customer experiences.
 Key AI features include:

 - AI-Powered Insights: AI analyzes customer data to provide insights into customer behavior and needs.